mic-max/micmax.pw/README.md

   - Time to read on blog posts
   - Tag posts
   - Image viewer - Make a liquid function to make inserting image with caption easy and the same all over the site
-    - Image Gallery <https://dmnfarrell.github.io/software/jekyll-galleries> for drawings post
+    - Image Gallery <https://dmnfarrell.github.io/software/jekyll-galleries> for art.md
     - Image Carousel
     - If a base image path is defined in the frontmatter use that
   - Add friend directory, so in a post I can just say their name like everyone knows them and hovering or clicking the link will give a quick introduction to them